Nodes¶

 keyword and before the function name.

-Whitespace after the function name and before the opening parenthesis for the parameters.
+Whitespace after the function name and before the type parameters or the opening parenthesis for the parameters.

 Whitespace after the opening parenthesis for the parameters but before the first param itself.